SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space: Experiments and Results

 We compare our method, which searches neuron-level activation functions in the embedding space, with autoencoder-based search with fixed activation functions described in \autoref{Baselines}.
 As shown in \autoref{fig:ae_act_noact}, our method consistently achieves performance comparable to or better than the best fixed-activation baselines, demonstrating that searching over activation types improves model performance.

 \autoref{fig:rare_act_compare} further compares our method to the traditional training baseline described in \autoref{Baselines}.
 Our method achieves performance comparable to MLPs trained using traditional training method with fixed activation functions in most cases.
-While the accuracy is similar, the ability to flexibly assign activation functions per neuron enables our method to produce more compact and sparse networks, as demonstrated in \autoref{exp:all_components} and \autoref{Search for Sparse and Compact MLPs}.
+While the accuracy is similar or slightly lower, the ability to flexibly assign activation functions per neuron enables our method to produce significantly more compact and sparse networks, as demonstrated in \autoref{exp:all_components} and \autoref{Search for Sparse and Compact MLPs}.